abdullah-mola/ToDoApp/README.md

 # To-Do App Developed in Kotlin for the purpose of an online course

-A To-Do using Kotlin Room database and RxJava and MVVM Architecture
+A To-Do using Kotlin Room database and coroutines and MVVM Architecture

 ## Screenshots